 Hub City publishes writers living in or from the South.
 What's the South?
 A complicated issue, to say the least, but the short answer for our purposes: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia, and West Virginia.

-Due to the size of our staff and the volume of queries we receive, we are unable to respond to every query.
+Due to the size of our staff and the volume of queries we receive, you might not hear back from us directly.
 We will be in touch with you if we have interest in your work.
 If you have not heard back within six months of your query or your manuscript submission if we have asked for it, assume your manuscript was not a good fit for us.

 Deep South Convening Application | Birmingham, AL May 24, 2025